 To overcome this limit, we have developed a single-molecule-based super-resolution light microscopy method, stochastic optical reconstruction microscopy (STORM).
 In this method, we introduced the use of photoswitchable fluorescent probes to temporally separate the spatially overlapping images of individual molecules, allowing the positions of these molecules to be precisely determined and super-resolution images to be reconstructed from their molecular coordinates.
 Using STORM, we have achieved three-dimensional, multicolor fluorescence imaging of cells and tissues with sub-diffraction-limit resolution.
 Through innovations in optical physics, molecular probes and labeling chemistry, and analysis algorithms, we have obtained a resolution of sub-10 nm, demonstrated live-cell STORM imaging with sub-second time resolution, and extended the STORM capabilities to image large tissue volumes.
 We are currently working on advancing super-resolution imaging by further increasing its spatial and temporal resolution and improving its deep-tissue, live-animal imaging capabilities.

 We have applied STORM to a variety of problems in cell biology and neurobiology.
 These studies have elucidated the high-resolution structures of many molecular assemblies and led to the discovery of previously unknown cellular structures in cells.
-For example, we discovered a periodic, membrane-associated, cytoskeleton structure in neurons made of actin, spectrin, and associated molecules.
-We determined the molecular mechanism underlying the preferential formation of this periodic structure in axons over dendrites, and demonstrated the ubiquitous existence of this structure in diverse neuronal cell types and in a wide variety of animal species, ranging from C. elegans to H. sapiens.
-Our studies have also provided novel insights into the three-dimensional spatial organization of chromatin in the nucleus, the molecular architectures of synapses, the spatial distributions and molecular identities of synapse on neurons, etc. Currently, we are focusing on the following areas of biological investigation: 1) sub-cellular structures, in particular the periodic cytoskeleton structure in the neurons, and 2) the three-dimensional structures and dynamics of chromatin and chromosomes in the nucleus.
+For example, we discovered a periodic, membrane-associated, cytoskeleton structure in neurons made of actin, spectrin, and associated molecules, which ubiquitously exists in diverse neuronal cell types and in a wide variety of animal species, ranging from C. elegans to H. sapiens.
+Our studies have also provided novel insights into the three-dimensional spatial organization of chromatin and chromosomes in the nucleus, the molecular architectures of synapses, the spatial distributions and molecular identities of synapse on neurons, etc. Currently, we are focusing on the following areas of biological investigation: 1) sub-cellular structures, in particular the membrane associated periodic cytoskeleton structure in the neurons, and 2) the three-dimensional structures and dynamics of chromatin and chromosomes in the nucleus.

 STORM Image Gallery